 - The pattern of joints that may be involved is different. - Psoriatic arthritis may just affect a small number of joints (oligoarthritis) or many joints (polyarthritis). - Most commonly the psoriatic arthritis is asymmetric in pattern (unlike rheumatoid arthritis, which is symmetrical). - Psoriatic arthritis may affect the end joints of fingers, often corresponding with the fingers that have psoriatic nail involvement.
-See our Nail Psoriasis leaflet. - When psoriatic arthritis affects the joints of the spine and sacroiliac joints it is called spondyloarthritis (similar to axial spondyloarthritis), this can result in stiffness and pain of the back or neck. - An entire toe or finger can become swollen or inflamed so called 'sausage finger' (dactylitis). - Some people have involvement of the jaw (temporomandibular joint - TMJ), where pain occurs on one or both sides of the face near the ear. - It can affect the joints of the rib cage, particularly where they meet the sternum or breastbone. - Psoriatic arthritis may affect where the tendons connect to the bone (enthesitis), common areas to be affected include the heel and ankle. - Psoriatic arthritis may cause joints to become stiff and limit their range of movement, in some severe cases the joint may fuse, with the result that it cannot be moved. - Importantly, the absence of rheumatoid factor in the blood helps distinguish psoriatic arthritis from rheumatoid arthritis.
+See our Nail Psoriasis leaflet. - When psoriatic arthritis affects the joints of the spine and sacroiliac joints it is called spondylitis (similar to ankylosing spondylitis).
+This can result in stiffness and pain of the back or neck. - An entire toe or finger can become swollen or inflamed so called 'sausage finger' (dactylitis). - Some people have involvement of the jaw (temporomandibular joint - TMJ), where pain occurs on one or both sides of the face near the ear. - Joints affecting the rib cage, particularly where they meet the sternum or breastbone. - Psoriatic arthritis may affect where the tendons connect to the bone (enthesitis).
+Common areas to be affected include the heel and ankle. - Psoriatic arthritis may cause joints to become stiff and limit their range of movement.
+In some severe cases the joint may fuse, with the result that it cannot be moved. - Importantly, the absence of rheumatoid factor in the blood helps distinguish psoriatic arthritis from rheumatoid arthritis.